 Vitamin E is a fat-soluble vitamin.
-Fat-soluble vitamins are stored in the liver and fatty tissues.
-There are 8 different forms of vitamin E—each has its own biologic activity.
-Alpha-tocopherol is the most active form of vitamin E in humans.
-It is an antioxidant—a substance that acts to protect the body's cells against the effects of free radicals.
-Free radicals are normal by-products of metabolism, but they can cause cell damage.
+This means it is stored in the liver and fatty tissues.
+There are 8 forms.
+Alpha-tocopherol is the most active form in humans.
+It is an antioxidant.
+This means it acts to protect the body's cells against the effects of free radicals.
+These are normal by-products of metabolism, but they can cause cell damage.

 |Age Group||Recommended Dietary Allowance|